sajibcse68/MyDailyLearn/blockchain/etherium.md

 - A decentralized (P2P) storage protocol and platform
 - A decentralized (P2P) messaging protocol and platform

+### What is the Conditions for an dApp?

+1. `Decentralized`: first it must be decentralized and this is achieved by placing the smart contacts on the blockchain and the front-end and data store on decentralized storage
+2. `Deterministic`: meaning the dApp performs the same function no matter what environment it's executed in i.e web app or, mobile app or, something else.
+THe same input always produces the same output.
+3. `Turing complete`: meaning it can perform any action it's set up to perform provided its given enough resources.
+4. `Isolated`: meaning the operation or malfunction of a dApp is not impacted by and does not affect any other dApp or, entity in the same system.

 ### The Third Age of the Internet